mikeshardmind/bg3modding/readme.md

 but doing so will only weaken the build again due to base game implementation.

-This leaves the Witch Knight closer to existing as if it's tabletop counterpart had been multiclassed with hexblade but a little weaker, as it only gains 1 invocation (pre 2024 pacts as invocations) and no increased spell slot advancement.
+This leaves the Witch Knight closer to existing as if it's tabletop counterpart had been multiclassed with hexblade but a little weaker (in theory, the changes still need playtesting)

 ### Compatability

-Unknown at this time.
+This replaces the subclass progression for all odd levels of witch knight.
+No other modifications are